Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 }
 ```

-And it's pretty simple: it takes `&self` and returns `&Target`, but what really does this mean and how is it used?
+And it's pretty simple: it takes `&self` and returns `&Target`, where `Target` doesn't have to be `Sized` (so reference types without the reference) but what really does this mean and how is it used?

 There are two instances where `Deref` is used: